 Project Description/

 For this Land is inspired by the writings of Sioux philosopher Vine Deloria jr.—in particular, his 1998 book from which the title of this project is borrowed, and God is Red: a Native View of Religion (1972).
-What we have always found compelling about each of these texts is Deloria’s argument about the reason for a dramatic incommensurability between Western theology and ‘tribal’ spirituality that entails the first being rooted in a temporal logic, and latter in what he describes as a spatial philosophy.
+What we have always found compelling about these texts is Deloria’s reasoning for a dramatic incommensurability between Western theology and ‘tribal’ spirituality that entails the first being rooted in a temporal logic, and latter in what he describes as a spatial philosophy.
 Whereas the former, he says, is based in time (emphasizing notions of ‘progress’ and linear/chronological history), Indigenous worldviews are spatial because they privilege a spiritual relationship to ‘place’ and, therefore, tribal spiritual sensibilities emerge from attention given to the landscape and geographical orientation—as the elders always say, we write our stories, our histories on the Land.

 We are interested in the spatiality of storytelling—how stories can be dimensional as well as durational; how narratives are intricately interconnected with ‘place’, the landscape, and the environment.
 As Onkwehonwe (Indigenous people) we understand the landscape as a living, animate, and embodied archive.
 With this project, we interested in exploring the idea of embodied storytelling, and the ways in which we can participate with, and be immersed in story—sometimes through song, dance, or simply by traversing and crossing territorial narratives.
 This project is about performative storytelling, and our relationship to the living archive of the ‘places’ we occupy as Onkwehonwe.